shubham-dubee/HR-Employee-Attrition-Analysis/README.md

 ## Project Overview

-This project analyzes employee attrition using **Excel** and **SQL**.
+This project analyzes employee attrition data to identify the key factors contributing to employee turnover.
+The analysis was completed using Microsoft Excel, SQL, Google Colab, and Power BI.

+The project includes Excel-based analysis, SQL querying, Power BI data modeling, DAX measure creation, dashboard building, and business recommendations.

+## Business Problem

-The main objective is to identify which employee groups have higher attrition rates and understand possible factors related to employee turnover.
+Employee attrition can increase recruitment costs, reduce productivity, and create operational challenges.
+The objective of this project is to identify which employee groups have higher attrition and what factors may be contributing to employee turnover.

-The analysis focuses on:
+## Tools Used

-* Department
+* Microsoft Excel
-* Job Role
+* SQL
-* OverTime
+* SQLite
-* Age Group
+* Google Colab
+* Power BI Desktop
-* Marital Status
+* Power Query
-* Gender
+* DAX
-* Monthly Income
+* GitHub

----

 ## Dataset Overview